 The calls came as the Monetary Committee of the Bank of Thailand confirmed the second cut in interest rates this year by 25 points to bring them to the lowest level since the 2008 financial crisis.

 The move was made possible be lower than expected headline inflation for October.
 It follows a surprise cut in August and is an indication of the difficulties currently being experienced by business as Thai economic performance continues to face challenges.

 Hopes for a better 4th quarter economic performance

 The government’s; economic team are counting on a strong performance in tourism for the high season, financial stimulus measures and a ramping up of public investment to produce a better result in the final quarter of the year.

 However, according to Thai business leaders, it is the movement of the Thai baht that will be decisive.

 Some economists have suggested that it will be quite difficult to contain the baht but measures taken by the central bank in the summer were surprisingly effective at curbing speculation.
 The package announced on Wednesday may be cause for hope.

-A decisive Brexit in the UK result would be good for Thailand at this stage as it would offer certainty
+Decisive Brexit in the UK would be good for Thailand

-On the international front, the fate of Brexit in mid-December may be important as the UK goes into an election.
+On the international front, the fate of Brexit in mid-December may be important as the UK goes into the election.
 A decisive victory for the British government would create more certainty.

 A much talked about mini deal between the US and China may also help although most expert observers now readily accept that under the current US administration there will be no return to a more benign global trade environment.